Make Container Farming Your New Year's Resolution!

 2) Create your ideal work-life balance

 If you’ve ever worked for someone else, you know that there is always some form of compromise: you have to skip a birthday for an important business trip, or miss out on valuable family time due to a constant stream of emails.
 Over time, conflicting priorities can create stress, leading to fatigue, poor health, and damaged relationships with loved ones.
-Operating the Leafy Green Machine (our container farm) requires only 15-20 hours a week.
+Operating the Greenery requires approximately 15 hours a week.
 From there, the amount of time you spend marketing and selling your produce is entirely up to you!
-The Leafy Green Machine allows you to break free from the 9-5 and choose how you spend your time.
+The Greenery allows you to break free from the 9-5 and choose how you spend your time.

 3) Leave your desk behind